elaforge/karya/doc/INSTALL.md

 other haskell development you may want to use a cabal sandbox.
 It might need special support to work with the GHC API though.
 I've never used it so I don't know.

+I also use the `cabal` command to create a dist/setup-config which is then read by the Cabal library.
+So the `Cabal` and `cabal-install` packages should be about the same version, or the library won't want to read the output of the command.
+I could probably fix that by using the library to configure instead of the cabal command, but it looks non-trivial.

 ## INSTALLED SEPARATELY